yagamiram/CheckerBoard/README.md

 #### Challenge ####

 The aim of the project is to create a lightweight 3D checker board game that shows a visualization of a coin moving on the checker board.
-The game stops when the coin falls off from the board or it ends in a cycle.
+The game stops when the coin falls from the board or it ends in a cycle.

 Challenge Description: